ta-torres/GBC-TS/README.md

 # GBC-TS

-GBC-TS is a Gameboy emulator written in TypeScript and React.
+GBC-TS is a Game Boy and Game Boy Color emulator written in TypeScript and React.
 You can try out the project live at https://gbc-ts.vercel.app

 ## Features